-- (a) A director, officer, or partner of the Contractor. - (b) A subcontractor of the Contractor, as governed by 42 CFR §438.230. - (c) A person with beneficial ownership of 5 percent or more of the Contractor's equity. - (d) A network provider or person with an employment, consulting, or other arrangement with the Contractor for the provision of items and services that are significant and material to the Contractor's obligations under this Contract.

-Page 26 of 31 Exhibit D (e) The Contractor shall not employ or contract with, directly or indirectly, such individuals or entities for the furnishing of health care, utilization review, medical social work, administrative services, management, or provision of medical services (or the establishment of policies or provision of operational support for such services).
+- (a) A director, officer, or partner of Contractor. - (b) A subcontractor of Contractor, as governed by 42 CFR §438.230. - (c) A person with beneficial ownership of 5 percent or more of Contractor's equity. - (d) A network provider or person with an employment, consulting, or other arrangement with Contractor for the provision of items and services that are significant and material to Contractor's obligations under this Contract. - (e) Contractor shall not employ or contract with, directly or indirectly, such individuals or entities for the furnishing of health care, utilization review, medical social work, administrative services, management, or provision of medical services (or the establishment of policies or provision of operational support for such services).

-If the County finds that Contractor is not in compliance, the County:
+If County finds that Contractor is not in compliance, County: